Skip to main content

 Code Change Regression: Frequent Crash Failure

 One or multiple containers of a workload are frequently crashing with a non-zero exit code after a version upgrade.
 This disrupts the application's functionality, leading to downtime or degraded performance depending on the workload design.
-The issue likely stems from changes introduced in the new version, exacerbating existing problems or introducing new incompatibilities.
+The issue likely stems from changes introduced in the new version.

 Code Change Regression: Frequent Memory Failure